FourBoiga/engineering-portfolio/16bit-cpu/README.md

 [![Blinking Pixel Demo](https://img.youtube.com/vi/Tqd9gcN4IH8/0.jpg)](https://youtu.be/Tqd9gcN4IH8)

-Click the image to watch the **blinking pixel demo** illustrating the CPU driving the screen registers and rendering output in real time.
+Click the image to watch the blinking pixel demo illustrating the CPU driving the screen registers and rendering output in real time.
 The pixel is very small; it is located in the top left corner.

 ---

 ### Challenges & Solutions

 - **Screen register timing**: originally, screen registers reset too quickly before a full frame could be written.
-Solved by **connecting write-enable to the clock**, ensuring stable updates.
+Solved by connecting write-enable to the clock, ensuring stable updates.
 - **Propagation glitches in ALU output**: observed temporary incorrect values.
 Stabilized by holding r7 and carefully controlling ALU inputs.
 - **Encoding custom ISA into ROM**: manually translating instructions was error-prone; carefully verified HEX encoding for registers, immediate values, and opcodes.